Bettygogo2021/Bettygogo2021/fluent-operator/about/key-concepts.md

 ## Concepts for Fluentd

-- **`Fluentd`**: Defines the Fluentd Statefulset and its configs.
+- **`Fluentd`**: Defines the Fluentd Statefulset.
 A custom Fluentd image `kubesphere/fluentd` is required to work with Fluentd Operator for dynamic configuration reloading.
 - **`FluentdConfig`**: Selects cluster-level or namespace-level input/filter/output plugins and generates the final config into a Secret.
 - **`ClusterFluentdConfig`**: Selects cluster-level input/filter/output plugins and generates the final config into a Secret.
 - **`Filter`**: Defines namespace-level filter config sections.